-Radon in Air Remediation in Connecticut and Westchester County NY
+Radon in Air Remediation in Connecticut & Westchester County NY

 Active soil depressurization (ASD) otherwise known as sub-slab depressurization (SSD) is recognized as the Best Available Technology (BAT)for mitigating airborne radon.

 ASD is a process whereby a PVC pipe is inserted through the slab level of a structure and is routed to the roofline.
 An in-line fan is connected to the pipe to draw the radon bearing soil gas through the pipe, exhausting it outdoors.

 The ASD process is so successful because we are intercepting the radon before it ever has a chance to permeate up through the slab.